Drashti Dhami & Shakti Arora's Silsila Badalte Rishton Ka Is All About Friendship, Love & Sacrifice!

 Mouli and Kunal reach the place too, but they do not see Nandini.
 While Kunal is shown meeting Nandini and giving her advise not to hide things, Nandini misses meeting Mouli near a pool!

-Kunal & Mouli's love story and Nandini & Mouli's friendship are the major highlight of the show.
-We assume that Kunal and Nandini had either past connection or they fall in love eventually because of the situations!
+Kunal & Mouli's love story and Nandini & Mouli's friendship are the major highlights of the show.
+We assume that Kunal and Nandini had either a past connection or they fall in love eventually because of the situations!

-Kunal might avoid Nandini because of his love/commitment for his wife, while Nandini might stay away from Kunal because of her friendship with Kunal's wife and her childhood's best friend, Mouli.
+Kunal might avoid Nandini because of his love/commitment for his wife, while Nandini might stay away from Kunal because of her friendship with Kunal's wife.

 Also, the show deals with a major issue, domestic violence - Nandini suffers as her husband uses her for his business.
 Kunal gets to know about this and asks her not to hide the issue and fight back.